bridgetownrb/bridgetown/bridgetown-website/src/_docs/command-line-usage.md

   * Use the `--apply=` or `-a` option to [apply an automation](/docs/automations) to the new site.
   * Use the `--configure=` or `-c` option to [apply one or more bundled configurations](/docs/bundled-configurations) to the new site.
   * Use the `-t` option to choose Serbea or Liquid templates instead of ERB (aka `-t serbea`).
-  * Use the `--use-sass` option to configure your project to support Sass.
 * `bin/bridgetown start` or `s` - Boots the Rack-based server (using Puma) at `localhost:4000`.
 In development, you'll get live reload functionality as long as `{% live_reload_dev_js %}` or `<%= live_reload_dev_js %>` is in your HTML head.
 * `bin/bridgetown deploy` - Ensures that all frontend assets get built alongside the published Bridgetown output.
 This is the command you'll want to use for [deployment](/docs/deployment).
 * `bin/bridgetown build` or `b` - Performs a single build of your site to the `output` folder.
 Add the `-w` flag to also regenerate the site whenever a source file changes.